sardana-org/sardana/doc/source/users/scan.rst

 :class:`a2scanct`, ...
 :class:`dscanct`,
 :class:`d2scanct`, ...
+At the time of writing the *ct* types of continuous scans still do not support acquiring neither of: :ref:`1D <sardana-1d-overview>`, :ref:`2D <sardana-2d-overview>`, :ref:`Pseudo Counter <sardana-pseudocounter-overview>` nor external attributes e.g. Tango_ however their support is planned in the near future.

 .. note::
-    The two distinct types of scans are just the result of the interative development of the :ref:`Scan Framework <sardana-macros-scanframework>`.
+    The creation of two different types of continuous scans is just the result of the iterative development of the :ref:`Scan Framework <sardana-macros-scanframework>`.
     Ideally they will merge into one based on the *ct* approach.
 This process may require backwards incompatible changes (up to and including removal of the affected scan macros) if deemed necessary by the core developers.